AmitSharma1127/picture-resizer/ext/README.md

 6. Enter your extension ID (find it in chrome://extensions/)
 7. The extension ID looks like: "abcdefghijklmnopqrstuvwxyzabcdef"
 8. Click Create and copy the client ID

+## Firebase Setup

+Add the Google Cloud Project ID in the 'safelist client IDs' list in the google sign-in methods in firebase console.